How to List Education on a Resume (Examples & Complete Guide)

 EDUCATION

-Here is an example of how to put current education on a resume:
+Here’s an example of how to put an in-progress degree on a resume:

 EDUCATION